dotnet/runtime/src/libraries/System.Console/tests/ManualTests/Readme.md

 2. Using a terminal, navigate to the current folder.
 3. Enable manual testing by defining the `MANUAL_TESTS` environment variable (e.g. on bash `export MANUAL_TESTS=true`).
 4. Run `dotnet test` and follow the instructions in the command prompt.

+## Instructions for MacOS testers

+By default, Alt-Key does not work on the MacOS terminal.
+Before running the tests, navigate to `Terminal > Preferences > Settings > Keyboard` and check "Use option as meta key" at the bottom.